ucsb-cs16-f17/ucsb-cs16-f17.github.io/_lab/lab02.md

 IMPORTANT NOTE: DO NOT PLAGIARIZE.
 WE WILL BE ABLE TO TELL!

 ANOTHER VERY IMPORTANT NOTE: YOU MUST FOLLOW THE DIRECTIONS CAREFULLY BELOW OR YOU MAY LOSE POINTS: for example, the 1st program described has a requirement to use nested if-else statements.
+You can probably make the program run with different approaches: but I want you to create it with nested if-else statements.

 ADDITIONALLY, YOU ARE NOT ALLOWED TO USE C++ CODE THAT HAS NOT BEEN COVERED IN CLASS.
-For example, we have not discussed functions or arrays and you are not allowed to use those (and other not-covered topics) in this lab!
+For example, we have not discussed functions or arrays as of yet in class, and you are not allowed to use those (and other not-covered topics) in this lab!

 <h3>DESCEND.CPP</h3>
 Write a program that takes 3 integer inputs from a user and prints them back in descending order.
 YOUR PROGRAM MUST HAVE NESTED IF-ELSE STATEMENTS!